joshkel/lua-presentation/notes.md

 (I don't have nearly enough time to be an expert on all of these.
 Some or all of what I just told you could be wrong.)

+# How do I learn Lua?

+_Programming in Lua_ available on Amazon, and an older edition available for free online.
+That's a good resource.

+The reference manual is online.
+That's a good resource.

+Lots of tutorials on the wiki.
+Those are good resources.

+I only have X minutes, so I'm ignoring all of those.

+Instead, we're going to learn Lua in 15 minutes

 # Lua: the bad parts

 ### 1-based indexing